hpssjellis/ai-q/README.md

    **Educational Goals:**
-   - Manage screen time effectively.
+   - Manage screen time for learning effectively, with clear boundaries
+   - If students are allowed to use ScreenTime make sure it is only for related learning activities
    - Encourage pride in hard-earned academic achievements.
    - Help them find a balance between their interests and abilities.